 7.1 To recognise signs and symptoms of abuse staff must be open to the possibility of non-accidental injury or other forms of abuse and submit any concerns via MyConcern immediately.
-If those concerns include involvement by Aurora staff members they must be shared with the Registered Manager, or your Operations Director if you have concerns relating to the Registered Manager, Service Lead, or Principal.
+If those concerns

 7.2 Abuse comes in many forms.
 The following is not an exclusive list and the signs and symptoms do not necessarily indicate abuse: